 Our dataset and analytics enable scenario driven analysis for climate change adaptation.
 Using our API product or the Climate Explorer dashboard, our customers and partners are enabled with asset-level assessments of climate risk exposure from acute and chronic climate related hazards.

-The ranges are determined based on typical ranges of exposures in areas where our customers assets are typically located.
+The ranges, defined in the Climate Data Guide, are determined based on typical ranges of exposures in areas where our customers assets are typically located.
 Based on sampling from within these locations, we arrive at threshold values by giving consideration to what would be considered low, medium and high risk for the specific hazard in question.

 There are occasionally sites where we see observed active fires and no projected scenario based fire hazard.
 This could be due to: Human generated fires that are not controlled fires and not wildfires; Limitations of the wildfire projection models; Changing risk exposure.